-Assessment: June examination 2 hours counts 60%, course record counts 40%.It is necessary to pass the theory examination and the whole course in order to secure a pass.
+Assessment: June examination of 2 hours counts 60%, course record counts 40%.
+It is necessary to obtain a subminimum of 45% for the June examination and obtain an aggregate of 50% to pass the whole course overall.

 CEM2005W INTERMEDIATE CHEMISTRY